Networks to Build Drought Resilience

 Investing in this capacity is where FRRR does its best work, which is why we were delighted to be selected as the delivery partner for the Future Drought Fund’s Networks to Build Drought Resilience program, an Australian Government initiative.

 The Government is providing $3.75 million for the first year of the Networks to Build Drought Resilience program.
-FRRR needs to raise a further $1.25 million in co-funding, and we would greatly appreciate your support.
+FRRR needs to raise a further $1.25 million in co-funding.
+We have raised 30% of this target to date, and we would greatly appreciate your support to raise the balance.
 Your contribution will make up 30% of each dollar granted out through the program, leveraging your philanthropic reach nearly three times.

 About Networks to Build Drought Resilience

 The Future Drought Fund’s Networks to Build Drought Resilience program will help communities to better prepare for, and become resilient to, the impacts of drought.
 Through a targeted grant program over the next 18 months, our dedicated team will work alongside agriculture-dependent communities to activate locally-led initiatives.

 The grants will enable local people to enhance the capacity of their community networks, facilitate professional networking events, participate in training such as community risk management or regional drought resilience planning, and upgrade small-scale community infrastructure projects that make community facilities more drought resilient.